detlefgerhardt/TapecartFlasher/README.md

 ```

 In the moment it is not possible to transfer TCRT files directly from or to the
 PC via the console.
-But it is  possible to transfer TCRT file from an sd card that
+But it is  possible to transfer TCRT file from an SD card that
 is connected to the Arduino.

 Connecting the SD card module to the Arduino (UNO as example):